janekzimoch/janek_zimoch_personal_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Software development
+  (Python & apps)
-- Information Retrieval
+- Computer Vision
+  (scene understanding & machine perception)
+- Probabilistic Machine Learning
+- Conditional Density Estimation

 # Education to show in About widget
 education: